mulishmueli/snake_embedded_project/README.md

 3. With / without obstacles and in addition whether the obstacles will be static or dynamic.

 After harming or eating food, the buzzer will beep and flash a red / green LED accordingly.
-The score is displayed on top of a seven-section view of the assessment.
+The score is displayed on top of a seven-segment view of the assessment.